 Lenny loves runny eggs.
 He loves runny eggs on everything from pizza to salad.
 I knew when I saw this recipe for Egg Benedict Salad, in the January issue of Bon Appetit, that it was a winner.
 It is a spin on a tradition French frisee salad which we enjoy often.

 I was thrilled to read that the dressing for the salad would be a classic hollandaise sauce.
 I LOVE hollandaise sauce that is prepared perfectly – real eggs, fresh lemon juice, and butter.
-This recipe was definitely easier then the recipe I use as it called for adding melted butter, which was gently whisked in, then it was heated over simmering water.
+This recipe was definitely easier then the recipe I using make as it called for adding melted butter, which was gently whisked in, then it was heated over simmering water.
 The twist to this dressing was that you add Dijon mustard at the very end.

 After gently poaching eggs, I laid them on the bed of frisee, lightly drizzled it with the hollandaise sauce and crumbled crispy pieces of prosciutto over the top.
 The only thing missing from this fantastic meal was a bottle of wine and a warm and crusty baguette.